elizabethdaly/numpy-random/README.md

 **Binomial distribution:**

-- [20] WIKIPEDIA Binomial distribution
+- [20] WIKIPEDIA: Binomial distribution
 https://en.wikipedia.org/wiki/Binomial_distribution
 - [21] Binomial Distribution: Formula, What it is and How to use it https://www.statisticshowto.datasciencecentral.com/probability-and-statistics/binomial-theorem/binomial-distribution-formula/